vicquick/ifc2quant/README.md

 💾 Save your current mapping configuration as .json

-📤 Export quantity results to .csv or .xlsx (including comparison if two models are loaded)
+📤 Export quantity results to .csv or .xlsx

 ♻️ Reset session state to load new models or restart mapping